Urgent Need for Autism Treatments, Research and Services

 "If you don't have a family member affected by autism, chances are you have a friend or neighbor who does," said NAA board chair Lori McIlwain.
 Citing a 2007 Harvard study(2) putting the lifetime care cost at $3.2 million per individual with autism needing round the clock care, Ms. McIlwain observed, "If we don't find better treatments and services, it will fall upon taxpayers to address the needs of an overwhelming number of children whose parents will one day be unable to care for them."

-NAA points out the following critical areas that need to be addressed on behalf of children and families affected by autism:
+NAA points out the following critical areas that need to be addressed on behalf of children and families impacted by autism:

 - Genetics alone cannot explain the rise in autism.
 Proper study into environmental exposures should be a top priority among our government, researchers and Inter-agency Autism Coordinating Committee (IACC).